daddy-knows-best/dev-env/README.md

 * github action: pre-commit, docker-publish

 # build in my 2011 mbp ubuntu 22.04

+The laptop is quite old one, but that is still working as it was supposed to be.
+It is a little noisy when it's building images, not a big problem for me.

 ```
  time docker compose build --no-cache
 [+] Building 809.0s (17/17) FINISHED                                                                                            docker:default